Jesse Watters: John Podesta comments

 In January 2017, Watters faulted John Podesta, Hillary Clinton's campaign manager, for the theft of Podesta's emails by Russian hackers, saying, "What happened was John Podesta gave his password to a hacker.
 And guess what his password was.
 'Password.'
 It's a true story.
-His password was 'password.'"
-The fact-checking website PolitiFact rated Watters' claim "False."
+His password was 'password.
+The fact-checking website PolitiFact rated Watters' claim as "False".

 Ivanka Trump comments

-In April 2017, two days after joining The Five as co-host, Watters made an on-air comment about Ivanka Trump (daughter of 45th and 47th President Donald Trump) that was criticized as lewd.
-After viewing video footage of Ms. Trump speaking on a panel about female entrepreneurship, Watters commented, "So I don't really get what's going on here, but I really liked how she was speaking into that microphone," as he parodied holding the microphone as a phallic symbol.
+In April 2017, two days after joining The Five as co-host, Watters made an on-air comment about Ivanka Trump (the daughter of President Donald Trump) that was criticized as lewd.
+After viewing video footage of Ms. Trump speaking on a panel about female entrepreneurship, Watters commented, "So I don't really get what's going on here, but I really liked how she was speaking into that microphone", as he parodied holding the microphone as a phallic symbol.

 Watters denied his comment was sexual, saying in a statement: "During the break we were commenting on Ivanka's voice and how it was low and steady and resonates like a smooth jazz radio DJ ...
 This was in no way a joke about anything else."
 In response to the criticism, Watters was not on the show for two days that week.

 QAnon comments

-In July 2020, Jesse Watters' comments during his show about the conspiracy theory movement, QAnon, drew public criticism.
-Watters' statements on the group included, "they've also uncovered a lot of great stuff when it comes to Epstein and it comes to the deep state.
+In July 2020, Jesse Watters' comments during his show, about the conspiracy theory movement QAnon, drew public criticism.
+Watters's statements about the group included, "they've also uncovered a lot of great stuff when it comes to Epstein and [when] it comes to the deep state.
 I never saw Q as dangerous as antifa."
 Following the outcry over his commentary, Watters released a statement that said: "I mentioned the conspiracy group QAnon, which I don't support or believe in.
 My comments should not be mistaken for giving credence to this fringe platform."

 Dr. Anthony Fauci comments

+Watters speaking at the 2021 Student Action Summit hosted by Turning Point USA.

-Watters attended the Turning Point USA's AmericaFest conference in December 2021, where he advocated for attendees to aggressively confront and question National Institute of Allergy and Infectious Diseases director Dr. Anthony Fauci about his alleged funding of gain-of-function research at the Wuhan Institute of Virology, in Wuhan, of the Peoples' Republic of China, saying, "Now you go in for the kill shot.
+Watters attended the Turning Point USA's AmericaFest conference in December 2021, where he advocated for attendees to aggressively confront and question National Institute of Allergy and Infectious Diseases Director Anthony Fauci about his alleged funding of gain-of-function research at the Wuhan Institute of Virology, saying, "Now you go in for the kill shot.
 The kill shot?
 With an ambush?
 Deadly.
 Because he doesn't see it coming."
-Dr. Fauci responded by calling Watters' remarks "awful" and stating that Watters "should be fired on the spot".
+Fauci responded by calling Watters' remarks "awful" and stating that Watters "should be fired on the spot".
 Fox News Channel indicated its continued support for Watters, saying he "was using a metaphor" and that his comments "had been twisted completely out of context".